-Ah yes, farmhouse glam.
-While I love the whole farmhouse style… that over the top part of me that loves all things sparkly with glitter all over it must come out and be seen!
+Ah yes, farmhouse glam furniture.
+While I love the whole farmhouse style, that over-the-top part of me that loves all things sparkly.
 And guess what?
 I’m not the only one.
-When I was asked to do a project with Tammy Graves with Rustic Orchard Home, the answer was immediate yes.
+When I presented a project with Tammy Graves with Rustic Orchard Home, the answer was an immediate yes.
 I love her style!
-Together we will demonstrate a few techniques and tips on how to glam up your farmhouse style on a budget and have a whole lot of fun in the process.
+Together, we will demonstrate a few techniques and tips on glam up your farmhouse style on a budget and have a lot of fun in the process.
 Especially if you and a friend work together. ♥

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Ideas To Spark Your Next Farmhouse Glam Makeover

-Here is a list of the products I used for my makeover.
+Here is a list of the products we used for this furniture makeover.
 You can purchase everything from Dixie Belle Paint.
 Click HERE to get yours now!